orcasound/orcanode/README.md

 ### Installing

 Create a base docker image for your architecture by running the script in `orcanode/base/rpi` or `orcanode/base/amd64` as appropriate.
 You will need to create a `orcanode/node/.env` file as appropriate for your projects.
-Common to to all projects is the need for AWS keys
+Common to all projects is the need for AWS keys

 ```
 AWSACCESSKEYID=YourAWSaccessKey